phoenixframework/phoenix/README.md

 #### Method Overrides

-Since browsers don't allow HTML forms to send PUT or DELETE requests, Phoenix allows the POST method to be overridden, either by adding a `_method` form parameter, or specifying an `x-http-method-override` HTTP header.
+Since browsers don't allow HTML forms to send PATCH or DELETE requests, Phoenix allows the POST method to be overridden, either by adding a `_method` form parameter, or specifying an `x-http-method-override` HTTP header.

 For example, to make a button to delete a post, you could write: